 As the first Native village to be impacted in this way by the oil industry, Kuukpik Corporation was able to successfully negotiate a comprehensive surface-use agreement.
 This agreement established provisions for education, training, preferences in contracting, employment and the environment.

-The Corporation and its partners (Kuukpik/LCMF, Nanuq, Inc., and Kuukpik/NANA Management Services, LLC, Kuukpik/Oil Field Services, LLC, Kuukpik/Kuayaat, LLC) are involved in many types of projects including gravel mobilization, pipe transportation, placement of pipe and facilities, and pipe welding and transportation.
-Jobs and training opportunities for our shareholders are of paramount importance to Kuukpik.
-All state and federal environment standards were incorporated by reference into the agreement, as well as the environmental standards and stipulations developed by the Corporation.
+The Corporation and its partners (Kuukpik/Nanuq, INC.., Kuukpik/UMIAQ, INC., Kuukpik/Ice Services, LLC., Kuukpik/Parker Drilling, LLC., and Kuukpik/NANA Management Services, LLC) conduct work extensively on the North Slope Borough and across Alaska.
+Employment and training opportunities for Kuukpik shareholders are of paramount importance to our leadership and Corporation.
+All state and federal environmental standards were incorporated by reference into the agreement, as well as the environmental standards and stipulations developed by the Corporation.

 Prior to discovery of the Alpine oil field, Nuiqsut was primarily a subsistence-based economy.
 Subsistence remains the integral way of life for the Inupiat people of Nuiqsut, which resulted in the development of the Kuukpik Subsistence Oversight Panel as part of the surface-use agreement.
 This panel provides ongoing local input and oversight for the protection, promotion and health of the subsistence resources in the area.

 The traditional values of Care of the Land, Care of Resources and Healthy, Safe Surroundings have always been part of the Corporations goals and objectives.
 As a vital part of monitoring and protecting subsistence resources, Kuukpik has successfully produced scientific studies and subsistence harvest reports.
 We are committed to environmentally safe, economically feasible exploration, development and production of our lands and to ensuring subsistence users’ rights are protected.